creativeabhi13/Mern-Stack/Capstone_Project_Ecommerce_Application/server/Readme.md

 # Welcome to Laptopwala

-# To run this server, we need this much information
-# Add .env file and add these information for further check
+# Add .env file and add these information  for

-# PORT=5001
-# PORT=5001
 # PORT=5001
 # MONGO_URI=
 # JWT_SECRET=